dolorosus/RaspiBackup/Readme.md

 ### Examples:

 Start backup to `backup.img`, creating it if it does not exist.
-The size of the image corresponds to size of the source partition.
+The size of the image corresponds to thje used size of the root partition, plus additional 256m for /boot and 500m reserve.
 ```
 RaspiBackup.sh start -c /path/to/backup.img
 ```